 - Shopping online with your Heritage Visa debit or credit card has various advantages, such as reduced prices and no restrictions based on your region.
 It’s a fantastic way to shop in London, New York, and Paris without having to pay for flights!

 MyTax, the ATO’s free online service, is where you may file your return.
 To lodge online, you must have a myGov account linked to the ATO.
 Returns submitted through myGov are typically processed in two weeks.

 MyTax makes online lodging simple.
 By mid-August, the majority of information from companies, banks, government agencies, and health funds will be pre-filled into your myTax.
 Check the information, make any necessary adjustments, and submit.
 After that, MyTax will compute your tax for you.

 Declare all your income

-- government payments
+- government assistance

-- super pensions and annuities
+- annuities and super pensions

-- compensation and insurance payments
+- Insurance and compensation payments